Daniel Nelson, MD

 Sarah Severance, MPAS, PA-C joined the Pain Consultants of WA in November 2012.
 She earned her undergraduate Human Nutrition degree at Arizona State University and her masters as a Physician Assistant at Midwestern University in Arizona where she finished 15 months of clinical training.
 She enjoys learning and will continue to do so in order to provide the best patient care possible.
 She shares an interest in Sports medicine as well as Interventional Pain Management.
 She enjoys hiking, reading and spending time with family in her spare time.

 Patrick Czaplicki, PA-C

 Patrick grew up in Paris, Arkansas and joined the United States Navy shortly after graduating high school where he served as a Hospital Corpsman for eight years.
-He then decided to further his education and earned his Bachelor of Science degree from Thomas Edison State College while holding full time employment as a Registered Respiratory Therapist at the National Naval Medical Center in Bethesda, Maryland.
-Patrick then decided that he would like to attend graduate school in the Pacific Northwest and completed his Master’s Degree at the University of Washington’s prestigious MEDEX Physician Assistant training program.
+He then decided to further his education and earned his Bachelor of Science degree from Thomas Edison State College while holding full time employment as a Registered Respiratory Therapist at the National Naval Medical Center in Bethesda, Maryland where he provided care to injured service members returning from the Middle East.
+He then completed a Master’s Degree from the University of Washington’s MEDEX Physician Assistant training program.
 Since graduating he has been working with the Pain Consultants of Washington.

 Patrick enjoys helping people develop a balanced treatment plan that incorporates multiple modalities of care in order to treat pain, improve quality of life, and maximize functionality.
 He believes that the development of a successful treatment plan can only be accomplished by the collaborative efforts of the health care professional and the patient.
-When Patrick is not working he will most likely be found fly fishing for steelhead on a remote Olympic Peninsula river or exploring the Pacific Northwest with his wife.
+When Patrick is not working he will most likely be found pursuing wild steelhead on the fly on a remote Olympic Peninsula river or exploring the Pacific Northwest with his wife and dog.